What are Advisory Bike Lanes?

 Can advisory bike lanes accommodate pedestrians?

 Advisory bike lanes can accommodate pedestrians through additional consideration and attention to foster safety and accessibility for all — most notably, making sure that advisory bike lanes follow ADA standards.
-If pedestrians are permitted, Tactile Walking Surface Indicators (TWSI) must be used to meet compliance requirements.
-Additionally, the cross slope should be under two percent to resolve any ADA concerns, however, this is rare in rural and low volume roadways.
+If pedestrians are permitted, Tactile Walking Surface Indicators (TWSI) should be installed where needed to communicate route and potential conflicts, such as street crossings, to people with visual impairments.
+Additionally, the cross slope along the advisory bike lane should be under two percent to ease travel for people with mobility impairments.
+Roadway cross slopes on rural and low-volume roadways often exceed two percent, particularly closer to the shoulder; therefore, modifications may be needed for full compliance.

 Why can’t we just use shared lane markings in these situations?